 Amelia Paramour - Author

-Amelia Paramour is the alter ego of a globe-trotting wordsmith, personal trainer with a BA degree in PSY, and an administrator in the ever-innovative world of information systems.
-She is someone with a diverse set of skills who thrives in the life she’s created.
-By day, she is a sustainability champion who helps slash carbon emissions with tech-savvy wizardry.
-When time permits, she becomes Amelia Paramour, spinner of seductive thrillers and page-turners like her breakout debut, The Philanthrope and the Appraiser
+Amelia Paramour is the nom de plume of a globe-trotting wordsmith, certified personal trainer with a BA degree in Psychology, and administrator in the ever-evolving world of Information Technology.
+She is someone with a diverse set of skills who thrives in the life she’s created, but still wants more.
+By day, she formulates plans to eliminate carbon emissions with tech-savvy wizardry.
+When time permits, she becomes Amelia Paramour, spinner of seductive thrillers and page-turners like her breakout debut, The Philanthrope and the Appraiser.
+Consider her a friend to the planet as she refuses to ignore the Earth's suffocating pollution problems and instead brings startling attention to its root causes.

-Raised in the cornucopian suburbs of Philadelphia, PA and now living in sunny San Diego, Amelia lives for fun with friends and family.
+Raised in the gritty suburbs of Philadelphia, PA and now residing in America's Finest City, San Diego, CA, Amelia lives for fun with friends and family.
 A connoisseur of carry-on-only travel, this woman knows the perfect espresso can fix just about anything.

 Amelia’s stories are equal parts heat, heart, and high-stakes heist—think forbidden kisses in dimly lit museums, secret rendezvous on cobblestone walkways, and characters who can’t decide whether to run from each other or fall headfirst into love.